 Dear XLIS Community,

-Welcome to the 2022 – 2023 academic year at XLIS!
-We have much to look forward to in this upcoming year, as we strive work towards our mission of enabling confident, open-minded global citizens through lifelong learning and a sense of community.
-We have many wonderful initiatives that have been growing and developing over the years, such as the International Day of Peace, our ECA program, Student Council, Mathematics competitions, and our swimming and athletics programs, to name a few.
+We continue to have many wonderful initiatives that have been growing and developing over the years, such as the International Day of Peace, our ECA program, Student Council, Mathematics competitions, and our swimming and athletics programs, to name a few.
 This year will be no different as we look to continue with the traditions we have started while adding elements for improvement and advancement.
 As a growing community, we celebrate our diversity and encourage our students, teachers, and parents to get involved in the development of our school culture.

-I look forward to working with all of our XLIS community to make the 2022 – 2023 school year amazing!
+I look forward to working with all of our XLIS community to make the 2023 – 2024 school year productive, enjoyable and memorable!

 Ms. Marly Song